 St. Hilary’s church in Denbigh was built in the 14th century as a temple for the residents and garrison of a nearby castle, but over time began to take over the functions of the parish church.
-It was mentioned for the first time in historical documents in 1335.
-In the mid-nineteenth century it was in a bad condition.
+It was mentioned for the first time in historical documents in 1334.
+In the 15th or 16th century, its windows were transformed into a perpendicular gothic style, and in the years 1707-1711 the northern aisle was completely rebuilt.
+In the mid-nineteenth century church was in a bad condition.
 Due to the estimated high costs of repair, it was decided to erect a new temple dedicated to St. Mary, in a more convenient location.
 After its opening in 1875, the church of St. Hilary was abandoned.
 In 1904, the roof was removed, and the nave and chancel were destroyed in the twenties of the twentieth century.

 Website britishlistedbuildings.co.uk, Tower of St Hilary’s Church.